hjhamilton/GoRaft.Tech/README.md

 - Action items from the previous Sprint Retrospective.
 - Documented results from the just-completed sprint (e.g., team velocity, items accepted, items not accepted, statistical results).
 - Each team member's observations and feedback concerning the just-completed sprint and suggestions for future sprints.
 - A structured format for the meeting.
 This is usually chosen by the Scrum Master and can vary from sprint to sprint.
-There are many established formats that can be utilized.
+There are many known formats that can be utilized.

 Outputs:
 - A list of things that went well during the sprint and positive feedback for team members as appropriate.
 - A list of things that need improvement for future sprints.
 - Planned action items and process changes for the next sprint (with specific responsibilities assigned).

-Outputs:
-- Verbal and/or written certification from the Product Owner that the product increment is accepted, or documentation of issues to be addressed and how they will be addressed (e.g., corrected during this sprint, moved to the product backlog, cancelled, etc.)
-- A revised Product Backlog based on decisions made during the Sprint Review.